a22fu/JavaChess/README.md

+#JavaChess
 Recreation of chess in Java.
-Made as a side project to help me develop my OOP skills.
+Made as a side project to help me understand OOP better.